System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-SE05x.md

     App   :INFO :ex_sss Finished
 ```

-Operations on how to perform the key rotation can be found in the  `tp_PlatformKeys` function.
+Operations on how to perform the key rotation can be found in the `tp_PlatformKeys` function in the demo source code.

 ### Mandatory SCP
+- `simw-top/demos/se05x/se05x_MandatePlatformSCP/`

 The "SE05X Mandate SCP" demo can be used as a reference to further secure the chip and disallow any non-SCP connection.

 ```bash